 Cover Your Back

 There are some great ways to protect your e-mail account.
 The best, and simplest, is to set up two-factor authentication, along with a strong, complex password.
-You might also want to consider using a different e-mail address for your social accounts, shopping and personal communications.
+You might also want to consider using a different e-mail address for your social accounts, shopping, and personal communications.
+You can also use a disposable email address as a privacy measure.

 Ever had your e-mail account hacked?
 Got a horror story?
 Just want to tell me what you thought about this article?
 Drop me a comment, eh?